-The Nominating, Governance, and Corporate Responsibility Committee held five meetings in 2022.
+The Nominating, Governance, and Corporate Responsibility Committee held five meetings in 2023.
 The Committee membership consists of Mr. Khilnani, as Chairman, Ms. Liggett, Messrs.
 Phillippy, Prevost, Shular, and Toth and Drs.
 Reddy and Solomon.
 All of the members are independent in accordance with the NYSE listing requirements.
 The Committee's principal functions include:

-- evaluating candidates for Board membership, including any nominations of qualified candidates submitted in writing by shareholders to our Secretary; - making recommendations to the full Board regarding director compensation; - making recommendations to the full Board regarding governance matters; - overseeing environmental, social, and governance (ESG) matters significant to the Company, including matters relating to climate change; - overseeing the evaluation of the Board and management of the Company; - evaluating potential successors to the Chief Executive Officer for recommendation to the Board and assisting in management succession planning; and - · reviewing related party transactions.
+- evaluating candidates for Board membership, including any nominations of qualified candidates submitted in writing by shareholders to our Secretary; - making recommendations to the full Board regarding director compensation; - making recommendations to the full Board regarding governance matters; - overseeing Company strategies regarding key environmental (including the impact of climate change), health and safety, sustainability and social responsibility matters; - overseeing the evaluation of the Board and management of the Company; - evaluating potential successors to the Chief Executive Officer for recommendation to the Board and assisting in management succession planning; and - reviewing related party transactions.